energyLS/aldehyde/README.md

 snakemake -j 1 solve_all_networks -n
 ```

 Please follow the documentation of [PyPSA-Earth](https://pypsa-earth.readthedocs.io/en/latest/) and the [Readme of PyPSA-Earth-Sec](https://github.com/pypsa-meets-earth/pypsa-earth-sec/blob/main/README.md) for more details.
+The estimated time to run one single optimization is 40 mins on a standard laptop, the full set of paper results includes over 360 optimizations.
+To run the full set, a high-performance computer is recommended.

 ## Reproducibility
 The paper results and analysis are created on the following commits:s